 Join us in OC, NJ.
-Preliminary details are below, more details to follow as we develop this year's schedule.
+Details are below, more details to follow as we refine this year's schedule.
 Take advantage of the discount pricing by registering no later than January 4th, 2019.

 5th Annual Thai Medicine & Massage Gathering, April 5 - 8, 2019